Is Corn Good for You? Here’s What Dietitians Think

 Is corn good for you?

 Many believe corn is high in sugar—especially sweet corn—and therefore unhealthy, but Melton says this isn't the case.
 "Although corn is high in sugar, it does not cause an unhealthy spike in blood sugar as some believe," she says.
 "It is actually a low to medium glycemic index food and can be a part of a healthy diet when eaten in reasonable portions."
-In general, one medium ear of corn has 6 grams of sugar.
-(BTW, this goes for sweet corn, too.)
+In general, one medium ear of sweet white corn has 2.4 grams of sugar; meanwhile, sweet yellow corn has about 6 grams.

 Besides not spiking blood sugar, Melton says corn is full of nutrients, too.
 "In about half a cup of corn, you get four grams of protein [out of a recommended 50 to 75 grams a day], two grams of unsaturated fat, and 2.4 grams of fiber [out of the recommended 25 grams a day]," she says.
 The numbers may seem small, but they're still a nice drop in the bucket—especially if you're incorporating corn into other nutrient-dense meals like salads, Southwestern-style protein bowls, or quinoa.

 "Corn also has manganese, phosphorus, magnesium, folate, potassium and some B vitamins," Melton adds.
 Of these, it offers the most potassium, with a medium ear containing 275 milligrams (just about 10 percent of your recommended daily intake.)
 Because corn has potassium and carbs, it makes for a great—and totally underrated—post-workout recovery snack.
 On average, a medium ear of corn has 19 grams of carbohydrates, and these whole grain carbs play an important role in providing energy and even boosting happiness.